 Can I Go to Urgent Care for a Concussion?

 For most of the concussion symptoms listed above, you can be treated at an urgent care center, such as GoHealth Urgent Care.

 If you suspect someone has passed the emergency checklist above, a GoHealth Urgent Care center can provide quick diagnostics to ensure their safety.
 The goal of this checkup is to be positive a concussion isn’t life-threatening or requires hospitalization.

-Suspected concussion sufferers can expect the following in their visit:
+Suspected concussion sufferers can expect the following during their visit:

 - A neurological checkup, in which an urgent care professional examines: reflexes, vision (following a finger), hearing, strength, and doing simple tasks such as balancing on one foot for a length of time.
 Our skilled providers can help identify the severity of a concussion from this non-invasive assessment.